-Underneath their hard shell is often a vulnerable human, who fails to provide you with nurture because they never received it.
+Underneath their hard shell is often a vulnerable human, who fails to provide you with nurture because they never received it themselves.
 Their dysfunctional behaviours are rooted in a painful past.
-To these parents, their fundamental experience in life is that of a groundless one.
+To these parents, their fundamental experience in life is that of being groundless.
 From a young age, they did not feel protected or guided but were ‘thrown into’ a precarious and scary world.
 They had to survive challenges, protect themselves and seek direction in the world while their parents remained weak or absent.
-At some point in their life, perhaps on an unconscious level, they decided they would make better parents to themselves than their real parents ever could.
+At some point in their life, perhaps on an unconscious level, they decided they would make better parents to themselves than their real parents could.
 They took over the role and became the powerful figure they had been searching for.
-Since their own sense of invincibility is the only thing that they ever have been able to count on, they fiercely protect it with all they have.
-This is why they demand compliance from others to reinforce their authority and are extremely defensive and reactive to anything that would threaten their sense of control.
+Since their own sense of invincibility is the only thing that they have ever been able to count on, they fiercely protect it with all they have.
+This is why they demand compliance from others to reinforce their authority and are extremely defensive and reactive to anything that threatens their sense of control.

-For better or for worse, your early family experience is formative of who you are today.
+For better or worse, your early family experience is formative of who you are today.
 Having grown up with fearful and controlling parents can affect your ability to regulate your emotions and to connect with others.